… is like high-end siding on a house without a frame.

 This is different from the currently popular programming that allows student groups to start their own businesses with adult funds and under adult supervision.
 The “young adolescent as budding entrepreneur” model is traditional education in 21st century packaging.
-We don’t really need more forums where adults are telling children what to do so they’ll appear ultra-competent in eyebrow-raising press releases, while not actually constructing and internalizing essential competencies.
+We don’t really need more forums where adults are telling children what to do so they’ll appear ultra-competent in eyebrow-raising press releases, while not actually exercising the competencies of self-regulation and self-organization.

-Adolescents need to feel themselves as gears in the machine of society before they can be asked to design and run the machine.
+Adolescents need to feel themselves as gears in the machine of society before they should be asked to design and run a new machine.

 It’s easy to generate buzz with businesses that appear to be student run, but most of these programs are achieving impressive visuals at the expense of genuine support for a necessary stage in young people’s development.
 Starting entrepreneurship with “Let’s have a vote on what to name our shop!” and “What kinds of products should we sell?” appears to empower kids, but misses the point of developmental education entirely.